nrwl/nx/docs/angular/getting-started/nx-setup.md

 npx create-nx-workspace --preset=angular
 ```

-## Nx Setup with an Existing Project
+## Adding Nx to an Existing Angular CLI Project

 If you have an existing Angular CLI project, you can gain the benefits of Nx's computation cache without modifying the file structure by running this command: